scionproto/scion/doc/manuals/control.rst

 The :program:`control` service is also the recursive resolver for path information for endpoints in the local AS.

-In core ASes, the :program:`control` service also acts as the certificate authority from which ASes in the local ISD request renewed certificates (or as a proxy thereof).
+In ASes with the :ref:`CA role<overview-as-roles>`, the :program:`control` service also acts as the certificate authority from which ASes in the local ISD request renewed certificates (or as a proxy thereof).

 See :doc:`/control-plane` for an introduction to the SCION control plane and the tasks of the :program:`control` service.